 In addition to the DCP, certain officers and key employees also participate, or in the past participated, in the Company's Executive Supplemental Life Insurance Retirement Plan (ESLIRP), which is a non-funded, non-qualified arrangement.
 Annual benefits under this plan will equal a percentage of the highest five consecutive years of compensation, offset by amounts payable under the U.S. Pension Plan and Social Security.
 In connection with the establishment of the DCP, certain active ESLIRP participants, who agreed to convert their accrued ESLIRP benefit to a comparable deferred compensation benefit, discontinued their direct participation in the ESLIRP.
 Instead, the present values of the accrued benefits of ESLIRP participants were credited to their DCP accounts, and future accruals are converted to present values and credited to their DCP accounts annually.
-In fiscal year 2019, one executive officer, who converted their ESLIRP benefit into the DCP, announced their intention to retire in May 2020 and therefore the DCP liability reflects the expected departure.
+In fiscal year 2020, one executive officer, who converted their ESLIRP benefit into the DCP, retired resulting in lump sum payment of \$8.1 million.
+Upon settlement of this pension liability, the Company recognized a non-cash settlement charge of \$2.1 million related to pension losses, reclassified from accumulated other comprehensive loss on the consolidated balance sheet, to other expense in the consolidated statements of income.

-The net periodic benefit cost associated with these plans for fiscal years 2019, 2018 and 2017 totaled \$2.5 million, \$2.9 million and \$2.3 million, respectively.
+The net periodic benefit cost associated with these plans for fiscal years 2020, 2019 and 2018 totaled \$5.7 million, \$2.5 million and \$2.9 million, respectively.

 The Company has invested in several corporate-owned key-person life insurance policies with the intention of using these investments to fund the ESLIRP and the DCP.
 Participants have no interest in any such investments.
-As of December 28, 2019 and December 29, 2018, the cash surrender value of these life insurance policies were \$38.2 million and \$32.3 million, respectively.
+As of December 26, 2020 and December 28, 2019, the cash surrender value of these life insurance policies were \$43.8 million and \$38.2 million, respectively.